daftspunk/dishsmith-plugin/README.md

-dishsmith-plugin
+DishSmith Plugin
 ================

-Plugin used by DishSmith theme
+Plugin used by DishSmith theme created at HACT 2013

+See [DishSmith theme](https://github.com/daftspunk/dishsmith) for the details.